centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 **Service Mapping**

-We have also improved integration of Business Edition features in "Centreon Dashboard" by adding the possibility to display Business Activities in the Status Grid widget.
+We have also improved the integration of Business Edition features in "Centreon Dashboard" by adding the possibility to display Business Activities in the Status Grid widget.

 ## August 22, 2024